Chemical addiction to drugs or alcohol might be a physical condition, but it has its roots in mental health.

 Many of the best rehab clinics in the UK are pioneering dual diagnosis techniques to understand how issues of self-esteem and depression are linked to chemical addiction.

-Castle Craig, in the Scottish Borders, is one such example of a facility where you can recover from addiction in a way that truly addresses the root causes of your problems.
+Castle Craig, in the Scottish Borders, is one such example of a facility where you can recover from addiction in a way that genuinely addresses the root causes of your problems.

 Self-loathing is tied to your social relationships

 The ultimate goal of any rehab is to help you recover from your chemical addiction to lead a healthy and happy life.
 In the case of dual diagnosis, it is important to understand that the very idea of self-loathing is usually rooted in how we see our relationships with other people, whether they be interpersonal relationships with friends and family or parasocial relationships with strangers.

 Rehab can help to break the link between how you see yourself and the addiction issues that arise because of it, using a range of techniques, including: